tim2CF/boilex/README.md

 - `CONFLUENCE_SECRET` access token generated from atlassian login and password in the following way *`"#{login}:#{password}" |> Base.encode64`*, example: *`bG9naW46cGFzc3dvcmQ=`*

 Variables can be defined in `scripts/.env` file locally (useful for development) or globally in the system.

-## TODO

-- `scripts/release.sh` script bumps version, creates new release, changelog and pushes to github.